 Want to know what is even better?
 You can use this recipe for sugar cookies too, they are an amazing soft baked cookie!
 You would just use all vanilla extract instead of adding peppermint.

 In a small bowl mix together the flour, baking soda, baking powder and salt.
 In the mixing bowl (separate from the flour mix) cream the butter and sugar.
-Then add the extracts (vanilla and peppermint) and eggs one at a time, mixing a little after each egg.
+Then add the extracts (vanilla and peppermint) and eggs, mixing for about 1 minute after adding.

 Slowly add the flour mix to the dough about a cup at a time just until it is incorporated - do not over mix or cookies might turn out a little hard.
-If you are coloring half of the dough, remove half of it now and add food coloring to the remaining dough.
+If you are coloring half of the dough, remove half of it now and add food coloring to the remaining dough just until incorporated.
 If you are rolling it out, refrigerate for at least 30 minutes now.
-You can spoon it out to make circles, you can use your hands to shape or roll out and shape.
+You can spoon it out to make circles, you can use your hands to shape, roll out for cookie cutters or you can make pinwheels.

-Only allow them to cool on the baking tray for about a minute before carefully transferring to a wire rack to cool the rest of the way.
-If you are familiar with baking sugar cookies, remember these peppermint cookies are the same just with peppermint added.
+Allow them to cool on the baking tray for about 2-3 minutes before carefully removing and putting them on a wire rack to cool.
+If you are familiar with baking sugar cookies, remember these peppermint cookies are very similar to sugar cookies.

 - 3 cups flour